According to the most recent Census, over 122,000 people in Australia are experiencing homelessness. But what is homelessness exactly?

 Many people who are homeless or at risk of becoming homeless face serious challenges such as mental health problems, substance abuse, and unstable relationships.
 These difficulties are often worsened by family breakdowns, traumatic experiences, financial troubles, and social isolation.

-Additionally, weak support systems for those dealing with poverty or job loss, along with poor planning for people leaving hospitals, prisons, and mental health facilities, add to the prevalence of homelessness.
+The chronic underfunding of specialised homelessness health services, weak support systems for those dealing with poverty or unemployment, and poor planning for people leaving hospitals, prisons, and mental health facilities, add to the prevalence of homelessness.

 However, research suggests that the primary cause of homelessness in Australia is domestic violence.
 This danger forces many women and children to leave their homes, often without a safe place to go.
 In 2019-2020, 41% of those seeking specialist homelessness services were escaping domestic and family violence.